benoitLebreton-perso/local-data-ml-stack/README.md

 # Purpose

 I try to do the same thing as https://github.com/VillePuuska/Local-Lakehouse/tree/main but with more ML tools (mlflow).
-And I use the official unity-catalog python sdk.
+And I use the official unity-catalog python sdk https://pypi.org/project/unitycatalog-client/.

 # Setup